NORTH BEACH ELEMENTARY PTA

 • Focus

-With exception of the preschool program all students are assigned to a general education classroom.
-North Beach Special Education Staff (with exception of Preschool staff for the most part) has pooled all the Para-educators/IAs so that they have increased flexibility and are able to best meet student needs within classroom schedules.
+All students are assigned to a general education classroom.
+North Beach Special Education Staff has pooled all the Para-educators/IAs so that they have increased flexibility and are able to best meet student needs within classroom schedules.

 Resource Room (offered at all SPS schools)